hiddenSymmetries/simsopt/discrete_adjoint_2506_plan.md

 ## Planned changes

+### 0. Reintroduce the minimum JAX consumer surface

+- [ ] Port the minimum required files from the previous experimental branch, not the whole branch history.
+- [ ] Keep the first port narrow:
+  - `src/simsopt/mhd/vmec_jax.py`
+  - `src/simsopt/mhd/vmec_diagnostics_jax.py`
+  - `src/simsopt/solve/jax_solve.py`
+  - exports / imports needed to surface them
+  - focused tests only
+- [ ] Do this only after `vmec_jax` reaches derivative Gate 4C.

+Acceptance:

+- clean `simsopt` can import the JAX wrapper and run a one-evaluation QH script.

 ### 1. Wrapper surface area

 - [ ] Add an explicit `VmecJax` derivative backend option for the new discrete-adjoint residual path.
 - [ ] Keep wrapper defaults conservative until the new backend is validated.
 - [ ] Make backend selection explicit in the QH example output.

+Acceptance:

+- backend selection is user-visible and test-covered,
+- the legacy implicit path is not silently selected by accident.

 ### 2. QH example cleanup